 Importantly, in New York City, if you receive a lump sum severance amount, you must be paid more than 30 days after termination to be eligible for unemployment benefits.
 So, workers need to arrange for this payment precisely 30 days after termination and then apply for unemployment immediately to best maximize their benefits.

 With a huge spike in unemployment because of the coronavirus, more people are applying for benefits than ever.
 Since so many people are on the website at once, it can take longer than usual or take multiple tries to apply.
 If you are having issues, you should keep trying until your application goes through.
 You can apply on the New York website here.
 New York has released guidelines on when to apply so that the website is less overwhelmed.
 The day to apply is based on the letter of your last name.
 Last names A through F file on Monday.
 Names G through N file on Tuesday.
 Names O through Z file on Wednesday.
 If you missed your day based on your last name, New York says you should file between Thursday and Sunday.

 Seek Legal Assistance Today

 If you are having unemployment issues, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.